What's new in HDRP version 12 / Unity 2021.2

 This page contains an overview of new features, improvements, and issues resolved in version 12 of the High Definition Render Pipeline (HDRP), embedded in Unity 2021.2.

-The following is a list of features Unity added to version 12 of the High Definition Render Pipeline, embedded in Unity 2021.2.
-Each entry includes a summary of the feature and a link to any relevant documentation.
+The following list of features are new to version 12 of the High Definition Render Pipeline (HDRP), as part of Unity 2021.2.

 Render the Emissive contribution of a Lit Deferred Material in a separate forward pass.